FEMALE PROMISE SEEKERS SERIES

-Sarai was very beautiful, and she had a tender heart; and she loved her husband with all of it.
+Sarai was beautiful, she had a tender heart, and she loved her husband with all of it.
 She stood by her husband as the perfect help-meet.
-She was willing to sacrifice herself in order to save Abram’s life.
-She took her marriage so serious that when Abram asked her to lie to Pharaoh and to King Abimelech, she agreed.
-She was willing to sacrifice her marital vows and her purity in order to honor her husband’s requests; (Gen. 12:11-13; Gen. 20:2).
+She was willing to sacrifice herself to save Abram’s life.
+When Abram asked her to lie to Pharaoh and to King Abimelech, she agreed.
+She was willing to sacrifice her marital vows and her purity to honor her husband’s requests; (Gen. 12:11-13; Gen. 20:2).

-Her love for Abram appeared to go beyond her control, because she didn’t want her husband to go through life without receiving the promise of an heir; (Gen. 16:4).
-She willingly chose to turn her head while her husband took another woman to bed, which was her idea.
-Though Hagar (Sarai’s maid), gave birth to a son, he wasn’t the heir of promise.
+Her love for Abram appeared to go beyond her control because she didn’t want her husband to go through life without receiving the promise of an heir; (Gen. 16:4).
+She willingly chose to turn her head while her husband took another woman to bed (her idea).
+Though Hagar (Sarai’s maid), gave birth to a son, he wasn’t the heir of the promise.

-At the age of 90 Sarai became pregnant, and when her time came she gave birth to Isaac, the heir of promise given to Abraham from God; (Gen. 21:1-3).
+At the age of 90, Sarai became pregnant, and when her time came, she gave birth to Isaac, the heir of the promise given to Abraham from God; (Gen. 21:1-3).

-God changed Sarai name to Sarah, which means “princess” a woman of high rank, as part of the covenant with El Shaddai, after Hagar bore Abrams first born son, Ishmael; (Gen. 17:15).
-Sarah understood commitment and she stood firm in her beliefs.
+God changed Sarai’s name to Sarah, which means “princess,” a woman of high rank, as part of the covenant with El Shaddai after Hagar bore Abram’s firstborn son, Ishmael; (Gen. 17:15).
+Sarah understood commitment and, she stood firm in her beliefs.
 She honored her commitment to her husband and to God.
 Sarah is forever known as the “Mother of many nations.”

 *Gen. 12, 15, 16, 21